 This macro expands to an ordinary for statement upon preprocessing, so its performance is equivalent to that of hand-written iteration code using the object iteration protocol (see below).
-The main advantage of this macro is that it abstracts away the complexity behind iteration, and makes for shorter, more concise code.
+The main advantage of this macro is that it abstracts away the complexity behind iteration, and makes for more concise and readable code.